 We prioritise the development of early reading by putting reading at the heart of our curriculum.
 Using robust and systematic teaching of phonics, we provide an effective transition into independent reading, which subsequently encourages our older pupils to read widely and often.
 Phonics is an essential tool, but we are aware that, whilst phonic knowledge enables pupils to decode words, it does not teach them to understand meaning.
 We achieve this by providing opportunities for our pupils to sing, hear and engage with stories and rhymes, to gain an understanding of what words mean through early, verbal comprehension.
+Children will have three reading practice sessions each week which contain GPC's learnt.
+This will allow children to focus on comprehension and prosody as well as decoding.
 These solid and secure foundations are then built upon to enable the children of Lutley to be fluent, confident readers, fostering a love for reading.